-15. Children with special educational needs and disabilities
+15. Children with special educational needs and disabilities or physical health issues

-At Wood End Primary we are aware that children with special educational needs and disabilities may face additional safeguarding challenges.
+At Wood End Primary we are aware that children with special educational needs and disabilities or certain heath issues may face additional safeguarding challenges.
 Barriers can exist when recognising abuse and neglect in this group of children.